NaoDevils/HumanoidDataset/README.md

 # Humanoid Robot Dataset

+**This guideline is still a work in progress and is subject to change.
+We encourage everyone to contribute to its development by sharing feedback and suggestions.**

 ## Goal

 The goal of this project is to crowd-source a diverse dataset of humanoid robots.